/ tool-comparisons / Convex vs MongoDB for Solo Developers

 The development experience is TypeScript-first.
 Your schema generates types that flow through your queries and mutations all the way to your React hooks.
 If a field name changes, your IDE tells you everywhere it breaks before you even run the code.

-The free tier includes 1 million function calls, 1 GB storage, and 16 million database operations per month.
+The free Starter tier includes 1 million function calls, 0.5 GB of database storage, 1 GB of file storage, 1 GB of database I/O, and 20 GB-hours of action compute per month, with pay-as-you-go overage if you cross any line.
 That is enough to build and launch a real product without paying anything.

 MongoDB Overview